-Please be advised that you can not make an anonymous complaint or third-party complaint.
+Please be advised that, while your details will generally be held in confidence by the Town, you cannot make an anonymous or third-party complaint.

 - Ensure public compliance with various town bylaws

 - Provide information and interpretation of Municipal Bylaw and Provincial Statue requirements to town residents

 - Support and promote the mission, goals, objectives, policies, and procedures of the Town of Nanton

 - Education by awareness campaigns

 - Deal with complaints and inquiries